Meet Kelly

 “We make sure to plan the trips around features like waterfalls and typically only see a car or two all day over 60-80 miles of riding.
 We’re completely self-sufficient, and enjoy the immersion in nature.
 As the Japanese say, ‘forest-bathing.’”

-Kelly has extensive outdoor experience – one of his biggest accomplishments is having completed 33 American Birkebeiner cross country ski races – and he has many biking stories to tell.
+Kelly has extensive outdoor experience with one of his biggest accomplishments is having completed 38 American Birkebeiner cross country ski races.
+He also has no shortage of biking stories.

 “I’ve been riding bike for half a century,” Kelly said.
 “I try to push myself, like the day a couple years ago when I rode 160-plus miles in a day, perfectly timing a stop at a bar for a new bluegrass band.
 I ended up staying three hours dancing when I thought I was going to be whipped and leaving soon.
 Those Grassfed boys were that good; they energized me!
 It was a good thing, too, because on the way back to town in the dark, braking hard to miss a scurrying vole saved me from piling head on into a buck.”